nikbearbrown/Reinventing-Digital-Advertising/README.md

 Smith, J., Patel, R., & Zhao, L. (2023).
 AI-driven shopping: The impact of OpenAI’s Operator on consumer decision-making. *International Journal of E-Commerce Studies, 19*(2), 67-89.

-Brynjolfsson, E., & McElheran, K. (2022).
-The impact of artificial intelligence on retail and e-commerce. *Journal of Economic Perspectives, 36*(3), 45-67.

-Chung, H., Rust, R. T., & Wedel, M. (2020).
-AI marketing: When does the machine outsmart the marketer? *Journal of Marketing, 84*(1), 28-43.

-Davenport, T. H., Guha, A., Grewal, D., & Bressgott, T. (2020).
-How artificial intelligence will change the future of marketing. *Journal of the Academy of Marketing Science, 48*(1), 24-42.

-Huang, M.-H., & Rust, R. T. (2022).
-Engaged or automated?
-AI-driven marketing and its implications. *Journal of Interactive Marketing, 58*, 12-26.

-Kapoor, A., Gaur, S., & Goswami, S. (2021).
-The evolving landscape of AI-driven digital advertising. *Harvard Business Review, 99*(4), 102-110.

-Lambrecht, A., & Tucker, C. (2019).
-Algorithmic bias?
-An empirical study of AI-based advertising. *Management Science, 65*(7), 2764-2785.

-Smith, J., Patel, R., & Zhao, L. (2023).
-AI-driven shopping: The impact of OpenAI’s Operator on consumer decision-making. *International Journal of E-Commerce Studies, 19*(2), 67-89.

-Brynjolfsson, E., & McElheran, K. (2022).
-The impact of artificial intelligence on retail and e-commerce. *Journal of Economic Perspectives, 36*(3), 45-67.

-Chung, H., Rust, R. T., & Wedel, M. (2020).
-AI marketing: When does the machine outsmart the marketer? *Journal of Marketing, 84*(1), 28-43.

-Davenport, T. H., Guha, A., Grewal, D., & Bressgott, T. (2020).
-How artificial intelligence will change the future of marketing. *Journal of the Academy of Marketing Science, 48*(1), 24-42.

-Huang, M.-H., & Rust, R. T. (2022).
-Engaged or automated?
-AI-driven marketing and its implications. *Journal of Interactive Marketing, 58*, 12-26.

-Kapoor, A., Gaur, S., & Goswami, S. (2021).
-The evolving landscape of AI-driven digital advertising. *Harvard Business Review, 99*(4), 102-110.

-Lambrecht, A., & Tucker, C. (2019).
-Algorithmic bias?
-An empirical study of AI-based advertising. *Management Science, 65*(7), 2764-2785.

-Smith, J., Patel, R., & Zhao, L. (2023).
-AI-driven shopping: The impact of OpenAI’s Operator on consumer decision-making. *International Journal of E-Commerce Studies, 19*(2), 67-89.

-Brynjolfsson, E., & McElheran, K. (2022).
-The impact of artificial intelligence on retail and e-commerce. *Journal of Economic Perspectives, 36*(3), 45-67.

-Chung, H., Rust, R. T., & Wedel, M. (2020).
-AI marketing: When does the machine outsmart the marketer? *Journal of Marketing, 84*(1), 28-43.

-Davenport, T. H., Guha, A., Grewal, D., & Bressgott, T. (2020).
-How artificial intelligence will change the future of marketing. *Journal of the Academy of Marketing Science, 48*(1), 24-42.

-Huang, M.-H., & Rust, R. T. (2022).
-Engaged or automated?
-AI-driven marketing and its implications. *Journal of Interactive Marketing, 58*, 12-26.

-Kapoor, A., Gaur, S., & Goswami, S. (2021).
-The evolving landscape of AI-driven digital advertising. *Harvard Business Review, 99*(4), 102-110.

-Smith, J., Patel, R., & Zhao, L. (2023).
-AI-driven shopping: The impact of OpenAI’s Operator on consumer decision-making. *International Journal of E-Commerce Studies, 19*(2), 67-89.